learnable-content/Diving-into-ES2015/README.md

 # Lesson 6.3 - Block Scoped Functions

 Block scoped functions work very much the same way that block scoped variables do.
-You mave have seen the IIFE(Immediately Invoked Function Expression) syntax used widely (and a lot in Angular apps).
+You mave have seen the widely used IIFE (Immediately Invoked Function Expression) syntax.
 This is done to prevent the function declarations from polluting the global namespace.

 ES2015 to the rescue again!
 What used to look like this: